loufi84/Simple_calculator/README.md

 as I am currently an Holberton student
 But I seem to have exceeded the 40 lines in a file, and not wanting to adjust it for the moment.

+You can dowload the source code in C and compile it using GCC.